NeuroLink vs LangChain: When to Use Which (An Honest Comparison)

 Community Size

 LangChain has a larger community, more tutorials, more Stack Overflow answers, and more third-party learning resources.
-For teams that value community-driven support, this matters.
+The langchainjs repo has ~17,900 GitHub stars and is used by 51,400 repositories.

 When NeuroLink is the Better Choice